Do you want to grow your organization or improve certain processes? And are you still doubting whether you need an ERP or a CRM system?

 A CRM system, which stands for Customer Relationship Management, is used to manage your contacts.
 Think of customers, but also potential customers.
 The most important goal of CRMs is both to serve your existing customers better and to acquire new customers.

 An ERP system (Enterprise Resource Planning) on the other hand is company-wide applicable and has all kinds of different functions.
 Think of ERP modules for: accounting, warehouse management, personnel management and project management.
-The main goal of ERP systems is to improve varying business processes.

-ERP | CRM |
+Characteristics ERP | Characteristics CRM |

 ---|---|

-Company-wide | Specifically applicable to contact and customer data |
+Makes use of company-wide data. | Specifically applicable to contact and customer data. |

-Higher implementation costs because all business processes must be linked to the ERP | Lower implementation costs, focus is solely on customer and contact data |
+Higher implementation costs because all business processes must be linked to the ERP. | Lower implementation costs, the focus is on customer and contact data. |

-Cost savings, efficiency and improved business processes | Improve customer relationships, improve sales processes |
+Cost savings, efficiency gains, and improved business processes. | Improved customer relationships, improved sales processes, and more leads/customers. |

 We like to give you a better idea of the functions of both ERP and CRM systems.
 This will hopefully help you better understand what you can do with these two types of systems.